SciML/Optimization.jl/docs/src/optimization_packages/nlpmodels.md

 Pkg.add("OptimizationNLPModels")
 ```

-The package NLPModels.jl itself containts no optimizers or models.
+The package NLPModels.jl itself contains no optimizers or models.
 Several packages
 provide optimization problem ([CUTEst.jl](https://jso.dev/CUTEst.jl/stable/),
 [NLPModelsTest.jl](https://jso.dev/NLPModelsTest.jl/dev/)) which can then be solved with
 any optimizer supported by Optimization.jl